 Phase II Workday Time and Attendance [Launched]

-Phase II introduced SPS Timekeeping and Absence Management in Workday.
+Phase II introduced SPS Timekeeping, Absence Management and Gross Payroll in Workday.
 Phase II launched May 25, 2016.